corytu/curriculum-vitae/README.md

 # Employment

 1. Data Engineer at Health2Sync (Jan 2018 - present).
-	* Implemented OCR techniques from Google Cloud Vision into HealthPass (健康護照) product to extract data on physical exam reports ([替個人健檢報告加值，這家新創用區塊鏈從健康數據淘金｜數位時代](https://www.bnext.com.tw/article/52543/health2sync-ctbc-bank-and-bitmark-launch-world-frst-diabetes-data-trust))
+	* Implemented OCR techniques from Google Cloud Vision into [HealthPass (健康護照)](https://www.healthpass.cc) product to extract data on physical exam reports ([替個人健檢報告加值，這家新創用區塊鏈從健康數據淘金｜數位時代](https://www.bnext.com.tw/article/52543/health2sync-ctbc-bank-and-bitmark-launch-world-frst-diabetes-data-trust))
+	* Proactively planned features on HealthPass, including Health Guide, to enable users to understand their health data
-	* Involved in constructing the ETL pipeline with a Dockerized gRPC service to sync data from clinical laboratories to clinics and app products
+	* Constructed ETL data pipeline to sync data from clinical laboratories to app products and analysis tools
+	* Deployed Dockerized Shiny server on AWS EC2 instance
 	* Performed analyses and provided insights for product development and external stakeholders including (but not limited to) Johnson & Johnson, Sanofi Taiwan, and MSD Taiwan
 	* Introduced OKR system to the company
 2. Research Assistant at National Taiwan University, Graduate Institute of Brain and Mind Sciences (Oct 2015 - Dec 2017).